DominikAlberski/DominikAlberski.github.io/collections/_educations/high_school.md

 position_no: 3
 ---

 My first encounter with programming was during this period.
 I’ve learned basic concepts of variables, constance, loops and control flow.
-We were working in PASCAL and C+.
+We were learning basics of PASCAL and C.